bigteamscienceconference/bigteamscienceconference.github.io/access.md

 ## Slide sharing

-We will encourage speakers to share their presentation slides, with as much annotation as possible, in advance of their talks.
+We encourage speakers to share their presentation slides, with as much annotation as possible, in advance of their talks.

 Here is a [guide to making accessible PDFs](http://www.sigaccess.org/welcome-to-sigaccess/resources/accessible-pdf-author-guide/).